bwLehrpool/dnbd3/src/cowtest/readme.md

 6. Optional unmount the image and then load it again (with `-L <path>` in the fuse client).
 Then verify the loaded image with `-v <path>`.
 7. Unmount and merge the image.
 8. Verify the merged image from the cow server with `-v <path>`.

+### Example usage for random writes
+1. Generate the test image with `-c <path>` and copy it to the image location of the dnbd3 server.
+Also make sure that the cow servers `OriginalImageDirectory` points to the same Directory or copied in that Directory too.
+This step is only needed once for  setting up.
+2. Copy the generated image to another location.
+3. Start the dnbd3 and cow server.
+4. Mount the image in cow mode.
+5. Run the test with `-t <mountedImagePath> <normalImagePath>`, where the `<mountedImagePath>` points to the mounted image and `<normalImagePath>` points to the copied image on the disk.
+6. After some time press enter and both images will be compared for equalness.
+7. Unmount the image and merge.
+8. Run `-r <mountedImagePath> <normalImagePath>` where the `<mountedImagePath>` points to the merged image and `<normalImagePath>` points to the copied image on the disk.
+This will verify that the merged image is equal to the image on the disk.

 # Tests